Loganpnorton/RollerGrill/README.md

 ## 💻 Requirements

-- Python 3.6+ and associated dependencies ("pip install x-package")
+- Python 3.6+ and associated dependencies ("pip install x-package")  (Right now you must install dependencies yourself, I'm working on a fix for this currently.)
 - Compatible with Windows, macOS, and Linux.

 ## 🖼️ Images/Videos